 Population structures of fish will be assessed using length frequency distributions and length-age regressions.
 The length frequency distributions between control and impact sites will be compared using a two-level Kolmogorov-Smirnov Test to test whether the distribution was the same across the two groups being compared.
-A minimum of five individual length measurements will be considered the minimum required for the Kolmogorov-Smirnov Test.
+Five individual length measurements will be considered the minimum required for the Kolmogorov-Smirnov Test, although field sampling (Section 4.8.1.2) will aim to capture as many fish as possible to a maximum of 100 fish, to maximize the statistical power of the test.